maymena/A-B_test_Online_Store/README.md

 You've received an analytical task from an international online store.
 Your predecessor failed to complete it: they launched an A/B test and then quit (to start a watermelon farm in Brazil).
 They left only the technical specifications and the test results.

+Examine whether the A/B test was carried out correctly, study conversion at different funnel stages and analyze the results.

 ## Technical description

 Test name: recommender_system_test